AxelBjork/reflect_pytest/README.md

 1. All message IDs live in `enum class MsgId : uint16_t`.
 2. Each ID is bound to its payload struct via `MessageTraits<MsgId::Foo>`.
-3. C++26 reflection walks the enum and every struct at compile time, emitting pybind11 bindings automatically.
+3. C++26 reflection walks the enum and every struct at compile time, emitting pure Python `@dataclass` types with `struct` packing/unpacking code automatically.
 4. pytest sends/receives real UDP packets using the generated Python types.

 ## Build & Test